-There are couple of interesting projects we have worked on and some which are ongoing.
-We are an associate partner to Prime Focus for Baaghi 3.
+There are a couple of interesting projects we have worked on and some which are ongoing.
 Recently, we finished working on a Punjabi film “Jind Meriye” which was released on Jan 24.
-In addition to this, we were also the associate VFX partner Prime Focus (Redefine) for hits such as Good Newwz, Dabangg 3, Housefull 4 and Pal Pal Dil Ke Pass.
 Nikka Zailder 3 is one of our independent Punjabi films produced by Viacom 18.
 We also worked on Sacred Games 2, Poison and Fixerr lately which were all web series.
 We also worked with Nippon India Mutual Fund for their Mantra campaign ad film.
 As you can see, our experience has been varied, covering the entire spectrum of content.
 We have many more exciting projects lined up, which you will come to know of in due course of time.

 Which project did you win the 24 fps award for?